threepointone/workers-ai-provider/README.md

 ## Usage

-First, setup an AI binding in `wrangler.toml` in your WOrkers project:
+First, setup an AI binding in `wrangler.toml` in your Workers project:

 ```toml
 # ...